cfengtui/Case_study/README.md

   Since we have imbalanced dataset (much more zeros than ones), We use the option "stratify" to let the positive/negative propotion remain approximately the same in each set.

 ### Classifier selection
-Since as a debt management company, we forcus mainly on the positive records, and want to keep the balance of recall (TP/(TP+FN)) and precision (TP/(TP+FP)).
+As a debt management company, we forcus mainly on the positive records, and want to keep the balance of recall (TP/(TP+FN)) and precision (TP/(TP+FP)).
 We give more weight on recall to minimize the false-negative rate as much as possible, therefore we choose f2 score as our scroing matrix.

 We use sklearn cross-validation pipeline and f2 score to evaluate the performance of three classifiers: logistic regression, random forest, and xgboost.
 It turns out that xgboost produces the best results.